-The following schedule will show you what goes on at Navy boot camp.
-Read this carefully and get to know it before you go – make your life at boot camp as easy as possible by doing the leg work beforehand!
+Read this carefully before you go – make your life at boot camp as easy as possible by doing the legwork beforehand!

-Once you arrive you’ll be given Navy-issued clothing, be taught the right way to fold and store your new belongings and make your bunk (bed).
-You’ll receive complete dental and medical exams, if you need a haircut, that’ll happen too.
+Once you arrive you’ll be given Navy-issued clothing and taught the right way to fold and store your new belongings and how make your bunk.
+You’ll receive complete dental and medical exams, and if you need a haircut, you'll get one.

 The first week will also be filled with conditioning, swimming, marching, drilling, and most importantly, attending Navy classes.
 Everything you do from this point on is designed to prepare you for what lies ahead.
 You will push your physical limits and achieve higher performance levels than you ever thought possible.

-Honor, Courage, Commitment: Three words that before Boot Camp probably held little meaning.
-Here, they’ll become words you’ll live by.
+Honor, Courage, Commitment: Three words that probably held little meaning before Boot Camp.
+Here, they’re words you’ll live by.
 These Navy Core Values will become the ideals you and your fellow shipmates live by.

-This week, you’ll board a land-bound training ship.
+This week you’ll board a land-bound training ship.
 Everything will be hands-on, something your Recruiter told you the Navy is big on.
 You’ll learn everything from ship nomenclature (Names), to first aid techniques, to semaphore (signaling with flags).
-Classroom studies will focus on Customs and Courtesies, laws of armed conflict, money management, shipboard communication, Navy ship and aircraft identification, and basic seamanship.
-In week 3 you will also have your first physical training (PT) test.
+Classroom studies will focus on customs and courtesies, laws of armed conflict, money management, shipboard communication, Navy ship and aircraft identification, and basic seamanship.
+In week three you will also have your first physical training (PT) test.

-If you’ve never fired a weapon before you’ll get your chance in week 4.
+If you’ve never fired a weapon before, you’ll get your chance in week four.
 You will have the opportunity to train with the M-16 and a 12-gauge shotgun.
 When you’ve proven you know how to properly use both, you’ll move to the live-fire range.
 Graduation pictures are this week as well as an academic test on everything you’ve learned to date.

 This week is all about you.
 Where you want to go, what you want to do, and how fast you intend to get there.
-So you find the shortest distance between where you are and where you want to be.
+Find the shortest distance between where you are and where you want to be.
 You are more than half-way through basic training, the finish line is in sight.
 Remember that 180-degree-life-change your Recruiter told you about?
 It’s happening.

 The big topics for this week are shipboard damage control and firefighting.
 Two of the most vital skills you’ll need on board a ship.
-You’ll learn many ship safety techniques such as, how to extinguish fires, escape smoke-filled compartments, open and close watertight doors, operate Oxygen Breathing Apparatus and carry fire hoses.
-Another academic test, and perhaps, the most challenging of all: the Confidence Chamber.
-Inside the Chamber, you and about 100 other recruits will line up, put on a gas mask while a tear gas tablet is lit.
+You’ll learn many ship safety techniques such as how to extinguish fires, escape smoke-filled compartments, open and close watertight doors, operate Oxygen Breathing Apparatus, and carry fire hoses.
+Another academic test, and perhaps the most challenging of all, is the Confidence Chamber.
+Inside the Chamber, you and about 100 other recruits will line up and put on a gas mask while a tear gas tablet is lit.
 You’ll be ordered to remove your mask and throw it in a trash can while reciting your full name and social security number.
 Relax.
 Every Sailor before you has mastered it and so will you.
 This week you’ll also have to finish the confidence course, as a team.

 Battle Stations is Navy boot camp’s ultimate test.
 This exercise consists of 12 different scenarios incorporating everything you have learned during the previous weeks.
 You and your team will be graded on your ability to execute the required tasks.
 Successful completion nets you the ultimate reward, a U.S. Navy ball cap.
 This cap tells the world you’re no longer a Recruit, but a full-fledged Navy Sailor.
 All that is left is graduation